ValdryanIvandito/cardano-lock-unlocking-assets-guide/generate-contract-address-eng.md

 --$network
 ```

-**_Note: In this example, we use always-succeeds.plutus in accordance with this [documentation](https://github.com/ValdryanIvandito/cardano-script-compiling-guides).
+**_Note: In this example, we use 'always-succeeds.plutus' script in accordance with this [documentation](https://github.com/ValdryanIvandito/cardano-script-compiling-guides).
 However, the script file name can be anything._**

 ### Display The Address